 Standardization and Delegation

 For small companies with a single graphic designer on staff, it's easy for everyone to submit their ideas and get back custom designs quickly.
 But as the company expands, so do the design requests.
 If you have 50 locations each making just one request to the corporate office per week, that's 2600 requests per year!
-Try the free calculator for yourself to see the impact.

 Your team must learn to standardize and delegate for scalability and brand consistency.
 That means creating marketing assets that work across the network with variables that can accommodate different market demands.